 Postmates is an attempt to solve this problem.
 Unlike Seamless, which outsources only the business of placing an order, Postmates allows restaurants to outsource the actual delivery.
 Rather than tying down a delivery-person to one restaurant, Postmates workers wander the city waiting for an order to come in, like Uber drivers waiting for a fare.
-This significantly expands the delivery range, pinging the Postmate (as a courier is called) nearest to your desired food and telling him or her where to pick it up.
+This significantly expands the delivery range, pinging the Postmate (as a courier is called) nearest to your desired food and telling them where to pick it up.

 Not only can you expand your selection of cuisines, but you can also get your food faster.
 The traditional restaurant delivery operation typically entails a single person making a bunch of deliveries at once, taking time in between trips, plus periodically returning to home base to grab a new batch of orders.
-I’ve never had to wait more than 20 to 45 minutes for my Postmate to arrive because he or she’s not waiting on the restaurant.
+I’ve never had to wait more than 20 to 45 minutes for my Postmate to arrive because they're not waiting on the restaurant.

 Postmates offers a subscription service called Postmates Unlimited that cancels the delivery fee in return for a monthly ($9.99) or annual ($83.99) charge that is generally lower than the sum of paying the delivery fee twice a month.
 The catch with the premium service is that you have to order at least $20 worth of food to lose the delivery fee.
-Order less than $20 and you’re in the awkward and expensive position of paying money for free delivery and still having to shell out for the delivery.
+Order less than $20 and you’re in the expensive position of paying money for free delivery and still having to shell out for the delivery.